tangle-network/gadget/shell/DEMO.md

 ### Polkadot JS Apps

-You may also want to run a local instance of Polkadot JS Apps to interact with the node and to create jobs, etc.
+Additionally, you may also want to run a local instance of Polkadot JS Apps to interact with the node, create jobs, etc.
 Go to https://polkadot.js.org/apps/?rpc=ws://127.0.0.1:9944 and connect to the local node.

-### Send Jobs Using Playground Script
+### Send Jobs Using a Playground Script

 You can also use the `playground` script to send jobs to the network.
-To do this, you will need to have the `tangle` binary running and the `gadget-shell` running. then in tangle repo, enter `types` directory and run the following command:
+To do this, you will need to have the `tangle` binary running and the `gadget-shell` running.
+Then, in the tangle repo, enter the `types` directory and run the following command:

 ```bash
 ts-node playground.ts
 ```

 This will create profiles for `Alice`, `Bob` and `Charlie`, and send a DKG Phase One job to the network.
-You can then use the Polkadot JS Apps to see the job being processed.
+You can then use the Polkadot JS apps to see the job being processed.